Did you know that 20% of unsuccessful purchases on eCommerce sites are due to bad product descriptions, according to Nielsen Norman Group?

 While other AI copywriting tools use GPT-3 for everything in a one size fits all approach, we are training much smaller expert AIs on the specific use case at hand.

-How to use our TextCortex to create 1000s of selling descriptions for your eCommerce shop?
+So how to use TextCortex to create compelling product descriptions for your eCommerce shop?

 It’s easy as that.